-With these shoes, they’ll be spared the pain of a stubbed toe while still allowing their feet to breathe.
+With these, they’ll be spared the pain of a stubbed toe while still allowing their feet to breathe.

-They are constructed from a synthetic waterproof material that will dry quickly and have a velcro closure so you can make them as tight (or as loose) as you need to fit properly.
+They’re constructed from a synthetic waterproof material that dries quickly and has a velcro closure so you can make them as tight (or as loose) as you need to fit correctly.

 - It has a thick, protective sole.